cloudflare/cloudflare-docs/content/page-shield/use-dashboard/monitor-scripts.md

     - **Host contains**: Look for scripts appearing on specific hostnames.
     - **Seen on Pages** (requires a Business or Enterprise plan): Look for scripts appearing in a specific page.
 Searches the page where the first script occurred and the latest occurrences list.

-To review all scripts reported in your domain in the last 30 days, click **All scripts**.
+To review all scripts reported in your domain in the last 30 days, select **View all scripts**.

 If you recently activated Page Shield, you may see a delay in reporting.